 This study will enrol 30 children from three major paediatric trauma centres in Queensland admitted with severe traumatic bleeding.
 Time to administration of fibrinogen replacement and the effect of fibrinogen levels will be measured.READ MORE

-Therefore, we aim to compare this new oxygenation method with the current standard practice to intubate a child in an emergency situation.
-We aim to demonstrate that the new method will reduce the risk for low oxygen levels in the blood and also prevents low blood pressure associated with intubation.READ MORE
+By comparing the current standard practice for intubating a child in an emergency situation, we aim to demonstrate that the THRIVE method will reduce the risk for low oxygen levels in the blood and increase the likelihood that the treating doctor is able to insert the breathing tube on the first attempt.READ MORE

 This clinical trial aims to improve the quality of the resuscitation of patients with traumatic haemorrhage.
 We are enrolling 100 patients from four major trauma centres in Queensland.
 Patients admitted with severe traumatic bleeding will be given either Fibrinogen concentrate or cryoprecipitate.
 Time to administration of these products and effects on blood fibrinogen levels will be measured.
 We are using innovative technology to identify hypofibrinogenaemia; we will provide data to define the optimal method of replacement and monitoring of the end points of resuscitation; and provide data on the role of fibrinogen concentrate and its use in traumatic haemorrhage.
 We are also exposing a broad range of ED physicians to potential practice changing research that may be translated to use in other patient groups with critical bleeding.